mmbman/Katagiri/1986-10-19-Shobogenzo-Kokyo-Talk-2.md

 So very naturally, a bird and butterfly walk in peace, in harmony.
 Japanese monkeys walk with elephants in South Africa, in peace, in harmony, talking to each other.

 Saint Francis, who spread Christianity in Japan, was noted as a holy person who could speak with a bird.
 I think the bird and Saint Francis stood up in a co-existent place.
-They walked in peace, in harmony.
+They walked in peace, in harmony. (*Transcriber’s Note:* This is Saint Francis Xavier, not Saint Francis of Assisi.)

 So when you and when the butterfly and when the bird are reflected in that mirror, very naturally the essence of their existence talks to each other.
-Not the *form*, not [the] karmic form of their life – the essence of their life talks, meets together in the same place, and walks together and talks together.
+Not the *form*, not [the] karmic form of their life – the *essence* of their life talks, meets together in the same place, and walks together and talks together.
 This is the first point I mentioned yesterday.

 So very naturally, if you seek for spiritual life, I think your mind becomes soft, and also your look becomes the same look as the ancestors and buddhas.
 Look at, well, whatever spiritual person – how can I say...
 Christian minister.
-There are many Christian ministers in United States.
+There are many Christian ministers in the United States.
 From now on, pay attention to the Christian ministers, whoever they are.
-Well, there are many kinds of levels of priest: top level, and middle level *[he laughs]*, and lower level – it doesn’t matter.
-Anyway, just see them; and I think if you see those people, I think there is one particular look there, [which] you can see.
+Well, there are many kind of levels of priest: top level, and middle level *[he laughs]*, and lower level – it doesn’t matter.
+Anyway, just see them; and I think if you see those people, I think there is one particular look there [which] you can see.
 And also they are very soft and kind, compassionate.

 So very naturally, there is one look: the same and one look, and the same and one soft, compassionate mind.
 And also the same and one type of walking; something like that.
 Very naturally they are walking where?
 On one path.
 That is called *practice*, we say.
 And also anyone who walks on that one path, very naturally they can have the same result: straightforwardness, honesty, magnanimity, compassion, wisdom.
 Very naturally.

 So that’s why I say that the ancient mirror is [a] *co-existent place*, where all sentient beings can do the same things, and can get the same things as buddhas and ancestors.
-That’s why we say “mind to mind”; we transmit dharma “mind to mind”.
+That’s why we say “mind to mind”: we transmit dharma “mind to mind”.
 And also one of the analogies is to pour the water from one cup to another, exactly.

 This is one point.
 Is that alright, the first one?

 #### 08:40

 The second point is a little bit difficult.
 I [talked about it] yesterday.
 The second point of the ancient mirror is characterized to receive an *I* and *you* – your face, your look.
-You know, the *I* and *you* stand up right in front of the ancient mirror, which has no front, no back, no inside, no outside.
-A transparent mirror. [...]
+You know, the *I* and *you* stand up right in front of the ancient mirror, which has no front, no back, no inside, no outside – a transparent mirror. [...]
 Certain forms reflect in it, in the common sense.
 But that ancient mirror can accept your look and my look, if you stand up – immediately.
 So you stand up and I stand up in front of that kind of mirror, and then I can see your look, and you look [and] you can see my look.
 And the two faces stand up and come together.

-And simultaneously, if you continue to look at your face and my face – [and] if I look at your face in the mirror – I think my look, my face, is penetrated into your heart.
+And simultaneously, if you continue to look at your face and my face, [and] if I look at your face in the mirror – I think my look, my face, is penetrated into your heart.
 [It becomes] one.
 In other words, my reflection and your reflection become transparent, simultaneously.

 If your reflection and my reflection are not transparent, I think that your reflection and my reflection are just dead.
 Because *I* and *you* are beings who are constantly moving, functioning, interpenetrated, [interconnected].
 In order to do this, you cannot keep your frame, so-called “my look”.
-And I cannot maintain my frame, so-called five *skandhas*, Katagiri’s frame, no. If I am reflected in the ancient mirror, I immediately [become] transparent.
+And I cannot maintain my frame, so-called five *skandhas*, Katagiri’s frame – no. If I am reflected in the ancient mirror, I immediately [become] transparent.

 But in [the] common sense, it’s impossible to do this, because we have very strong customs to attach to the frame.
 If we don’t have a frame, we are restless, very restless.
 But in the spiritual life, I think you cannot keep your frame.
 So very naturally your frame, the frame of your five *skandhas*, are transparent, immediately.

 For instance, I [often say], the piece of wood tied to a string and revolving, turning in a circle.
 And then at that time, what can you see?
 Can you see the piece of wood?
 What you can see?

-**People:** Circle?
+**People:** A circle?

 **Katagiri Roshi:** Circle!
 But in common sense, it’s impossible to make the one piece of wood [a] circle, because it’s [the] *frame* of the one piece of circle.
 But when [the] one piece of circle starts to function, it creates circle.
 So that means the frame of the piece of wood breaks into pieces.
 In other words, it’s *emancipated*, it’s *liberated*, originally.